top of page

 My itinerary:

 You can break up the trail however you like while sticking to the set campgrounds.
-We originally planned 8 days, however felt good on the final day, so skipped a stay at Junction Creek and went all the way to the car.
+We originally planned 8 days, however we both felt good on the final day, so skipped a stay at Junction Creek and walked all the way back to the car from Seven Mile Creek.

 Doing a short first day was a great idea.
 A lot of people tend to push to Lake Cygnus on day 1, which is a very solid day with full pack weight.
 I think this a mistake and will cook you for the rest of the trip, especially if it is a hot day.